Entry requirements & additional information

 All Apprenticeships require Initial assessment, vocational skills scan, an interview and employment in the industry.

-Typically, an applicant will have attained a minimum of 4 GCSE grades C or 4 including both Maths and English.
-Functional Skills Level 2 will be accepted as an alternative to GCSEs.
-Learners will also need to be able to gain the necessary skills, knowledge and experience within their job roles to meet the requirements of the programme.
+Typically, an applicant will have attained a minimum of 4 GCSEs at grade A-C (9-4) including maths and English, or a vocational level 2, plus GCSE grade A-C (9-4) in both maths and English.
+N.B.
+English & maths Functional Skills Level 2 will be accepted as an alternative to GCSE’s.
 A Level 3 qualification in a suitable discipline will be required.

 Candidates without a Level 3 qualification may be able to complete a 1-year transition programme with Myerscough College prior to commencing the apprenticeship.